 - The median salaries of faculty, staff, and administrator groups will exceed the median salaries paid in similar categories by peer institutions.

-- Calvin will review its financial support of employee families with children attending K-12 Christian schools, to fully align this support with college strategic goals.
+- Calvin will review its financial support of employee families with children attending K-12 Christian schools, to fully align this support with university strategic goals.

 - Recruit and serve a diverse and dynamic community of students.